 Note: This metric measures the number of entry-level jobs per 100,000 residents aged 16 and older.

-Note: This metric measures the number of entry-level job opportunities at companies with 4+ stars on Glassdoor.com per the total number of people in the labor force.
+Note: This metric measures the number of full time job opportunities at companies with 4+ stars on Glassdoor.com per the total number of people in the labor force.

 Note: This metric was adjusted for the cost of living.